-For fifteen months now, India is living a dark night.
-Dawn never breaks … the night only gets darker.
-In the summer of 2020, the country witnessed the exodus of millions who form the backbone of the nation’s economy, making journeys of the scale that India had not seen since her borders were drawn.
+The Covid-19 pandemic first arrived at India’s doorstep in January 2020, with the country going into a sudden, unplanned and draconian lockdown on 25 March the same year.
+Amongst other disasters, in the blazing summer of 2020, the country witnessed the exodus of millions who form the backbone of the nation’s economy, making journeys of the scale that India had not seen since her borders were drawn.
 Journeys to find shelter and escape starvation, away from the big cities that shunned so many overnight.

-where flames have not died down in weeks.
-Even in death, there is no dignity.
-And there are those that provide succour to the suffering … medical facilities, of course, but also places of worship, citadels of education, civic buildings, and citizens.
+And through this, there were those that provided succour to the suffering … medical facilities, of course, but also places of worship, citadels of education, civic buildings, and citizens.
 All struggling to rise to the occasion and help India heal.

+For twenty months now, India is living a dark night, from which we are yet to awake.
 It would not be incorrect to say that the anguish that India is suffering today has not been seen since the Bengal Famine of 1943 or the Partition of 1947.
-As creators, let us come together to hear this anguish and register it for posterity, lest history forgets.
-Let us return printmaking to its original
+Along with every other sector, artists too have suffered an existential crisis, with avenues and livelihoods wearing thin with every passing day.

 INTRODUCING THE CURATOR